Biden, Mexican president confer on migration, other issues

 Moreover, the expected end on May 23 of the public health ban on asylum seekers could trigger a rush of migrants to the U.S.-Mexico border.
 That would exacerbate tensions over immigration ahead of U.S. midterm elections to decide if Democrats retain control of the House and Senate.

-Ahead of Friday’s meeting, López Obrador had said of the planned conversation: “It’s important that there’s this communication, to listen to President Biden who has treated us with respect, as President Trump also treated us with respect, and we have to ensure a good relationship,” he said.
+Ahead of Friday’s meeting, López Obrador had said of the planned conversation, “It’s important that there’s this communication, to listen to President Biden who has treated us with respect, as President Trump also treated us with respect, and we have to ensure a good relationship.”

-The Biden administration has made clear that coordinating a regional approach to managing migration flows will be a focus of the June Summit of the Americas meeting in Los Angeles.

 López Obrador is also scheduled to visit four Central American countries and Cuba next week.
 In Central America, he plans to speak to his counterparts about economic development and social programs that could lessen the pressure for people in those countries to migrate.
 He has previously urged the U.S. government to support some of his initiatives in Central America.